17hoehbr/automated-plex-guide/README.md

 Make sure those PUID and GUID match the ID for your user and group.
 You can find these by simply typing "id" into terminal.
 If they don't match simply replace the PUID and GUID in the docker compose script with the ones you found in terminal.

+# VPN Docker Config

+These instructions will vary depending on your VPN provider.

 # qBittorrent Docker Config